kushagra-aa/not-lorem/README.md

 This extension I've made during learning how to make extensions for VSCode

+## Features

+- Can Generate Sentences as per user needs
+- Can Generate Paragraphs as per user needs

 ## Usage

 1 - After Installing the extension,Open Command Pallet(`Ctrl + Shift + P`)